 MSRP $430 (REI)

-Thule Coaster XT is a high-quality entry-level to mid-range bike trailer that will suit you well for more than one purpose.
-It comes with a stroller kit included, so you can easily go for a walk when you don’t feel like riding anymore.
+Thule Coaster XT is a high-quality entry-level to mid-range bicycle trailer for kids that will suit you well for more than one purpose.
+It comes with a bike stroller kit included, so you can easily go for a walk when you don’t feel like riding anymore.
 The handle is adjustable, so you can set the right height to be more comfortable when pushing.

 Coaster XT uses Thule’s patented ezHitch mechanism to attach to your bike, which is seen on most of their trailers.
 It is fast, simple, and secure, and it fits most bikes out there.